Updated: Published:

 Conclusion

-In conclusion, amulets have a long and rich history that spans many cultures and civilizations.
+In conclusion, amulets have a long and rich history that spans many cultures and civilisations.
 They have played a significant role in various religions and belief systems, and are still widely used today as a symbol of protection and good luck.

 Atlas Amulets are designed to be touched and held.
 Hand crafted natural stones, organic gems and recycled precious metals that are so tactile, they will elevate your mind, restore your spiritual equilibrium and soothe your soul.
 Made with your choice of tactile tribal leathers or recycled precious metal chain.